 How will we use the money if the project is successfully funded?

-The €5000 of the first funding goal will benefit the two concert evenings on November 13th and 14th.
-Room rent, artist fees, additional staff, licensing fees and costumes all need to be paid for.
-Part of the costs are covered by funding, but due to the reduced capacity of our concert venue and the resulting losses in ticket sales, we would be very happy to receive additional support from you.
-The money raised via crowdfunding will be used to raise artist fees and our costume budget.
+The €5000 of the first funding goal will benefit the streaming festival on December 13th.
+Room rent, artist fees, additional staff and licensing fees all need to be paid for.
+Part of the costs are covered by funding, but due to the postponement of this year's festival, the absence of an in-person audience and the resulting losses in ticket sales, we would be very happy to receive additional support from you.
+The money raised via crowdfunding will be used to raise artist fees.

-Should we reach our second funding goal of €10,000, we will use the extra funds to host an additional digital-only Non-Piano evening which will be available to all crowdfunding backers.
-Here the performers will present their highlights from the concerts, grant a peek behind the curtain of this year's festival, answer audience questions and premiere a number of artistic music videos specially produced for the evening.*
+Should we reach our second funding goal of €10,000, we will use the extra funds to host an additional digital Non-Piano evening which will be available to all crowdfunding backers.
+Here the performers will present their highlights from the concert, grant a peek behind the curtain of this year's festival, answer audience questions and premiere a number of artistic music videos specially produced for the evening.*

-*The date of this digital-only evening is yet to be determined.
+*The date of this Non-Piano evening is yet to be determined.
 The program for this evening is still in the planning stages and subject to change.

 Who are the people behind the project?